-ML 785 Research: Topics in Evangelism/Ministry Leadership 1 ML 786-789 Research: Topics in Evangelism/Ministry Leadership 2 ML 790-794 Research: Topics in Evangelism/Ministry Leadership 3 and values will be examined, along with how these values, systems, and structures form the context for Pentecostal ministry in the United States and the world today and provide insights and direction for contemporary Pentecostal witness and ministry.
+ML 785 Research: Topics in Evangelism/Ministry Leadership 1 ML 786-789 Research: Topics in Evangelism/Ministry Leadership 2 ML 790-794 Research: Topics in Evangelism/Ministry Leadership 3 ML 795 Contemporary Issues in Pentecostal Ministry 3 and the world today and provide insights and direction for contemporary Pentecostal witness and ministry.
 Particular attention will be given to the interaction between social forces and Pentecostal pastoral care, with a focus on narcissism, guilt, shame and forgiveness.